Sweet Dog

 How do you teach a dog to attack?

-You don't: teaching a companion dog to bite or attack a human creates a danger, not a trick.
-The need to bite, though, is real and is redirected onto tug and the padded sleeve, into materials, never onto a person.
-Supervised protection work stays a sport for professionals, dangerous in a family home.
+You do not teach it: training a pet dog to bite or attack a human manufactures a danger, not a trick.
+The need to bite, though, is very real: you channel it onto a dedicated toy, such as a bite roll, never onto a person.
+Protection sports, where biting is trained on a protected professional, remain a job for pros, and are dangerous in a family.

 How do you teach a dog to hunt?

-Hunting, or predation, isn't taught: it's channelled.
-Teaching a dog to chase joggers, bikes or animals feeds a sequence that already self-reinforces and quickly becomes uncontrollable.
-Instead, satisfy that need with the ball, scent tracking or treibball, and mark the right behaviour with a "yes".
+Hunting, or predation, is not taught: it is channelled.
+Teaching a dog to chase joggers, bikes or animals feeds a behaviour that self-reinforces and quickly becomes uncontrollable.
+Satisfy that need instead with a ball, with scent tracking, or with treibball (the game where the dog pushes a big exercise ball), and mark the right behaviour with a "yes".

-Can you train your dog for guarding or protection?
+Can you train your dog to guard or to defend?

-A dog trained in protection work for "guarding" is extremely dangerous in a family, and it's a professional's job, not a trick.
-A family dog's real deterrent lies in its presence, not in a trained bite.
-You gain far more from a stable, well-socialised dog.
+A dog trained in bite work for "guarding" is extremely dangerous in a family, and it is a job for professionals, not a trick.
+What really deters, with a family dog, is his presence, not a trained bite: you gain far more from a stable, well-socialised dog.

 At what age can a dog start jumping?